kylejlin/zo/type_judgments.md

             // zero: self_type_constructor
             (() ())

-            // succ (its details are irrelevant for this example) ((0) ())
+            // succ (succ's details are irrelevant for this example) ((0) ())
         )
     )